Jyoscarsun/Jyoscarsun/README.md

 Welcome to my GitHub!
 I'm an Electrical and Computer Engineering student at the University of Toronto with a strong interest in autonomous systems, hardware acceleration, and embedded AI.
 My work focuses on building scalable, high-performance solutions at the intersection of machine intelligence and real-time systems.
 Feel free to explore my repositories to see what I’ve been working on.

 ## 💬 Themes of my work
-* Hardware and compiler acceleration
+🖥️ Hardware and compiler acceleration<br>
-* Optimization problems
+♾️ Optimization problems<br>
-* Perception pipeline in autonomous vehicles
+👁️‍🗨️ Perception pipeline in autonomous vehicles<br>
-* Wireless communication and network
+🌐 Wireless communication and network<br>

 ## 🔭 What I’m currently working on ...
 * 💽 **Research Intern** @ Natalie Enright Jerger Group - **compiler optimization and lowering of PyTorch** into AMD NPU hardware